kevinzhuang01/project_leaders_2025/_profiles/doru-thompopovici.md

   space and offer solutions for various scientific applications in a short amount of time, whether those solutions are all in software or whether some components make use of specialized hardware.
+desired: C/C++ background, a little bit of GPU programming, enthusiasm to get hands dirty and benchmark algorithms and systems
+email: dtpopovici@lbl.gov
 ---

 ## Additional Information